LubenK10/ZooParadise/README.md

 🎯 Features

-Becoming a dealer
+Becoming a manager

+Adding Pets

-Reading car's details
+Reading pet's details

-Removing cars for sale
+Removing pets from the shop

-Searching for cars
+Searching for pets

-Buying cars

-Selling cars
+Adopting pets

+Leaving pets

-🎯 Roles
+👨🏽‍💻 Roles

-User => Can only search for cars and see their details.
+User => Can only search for pets and see their details.
 You become user when you register.

-Admin => Can buy cars, sell cars and delete cars.
-You become Admin when you become a Dealer.
+Administrator => Can adopt pets, edit pets, leave pets and delete pets.
+You become Administrator when you become a Manager.